Intersection Car Accidents: What You Need To Know

 - Collision With Pedestrian or Bicycle

-Driver does not yield to pedestrian traffic in a crosswalk or a pedestrian or bicyclist darts in front of a driver.
+Driver does not yield to pedestrian traffic in a crosswalk or a bicyclist, pedestrian, or child darts in front of a driver.

 There are many things a driver can do to reduce their risk of being involved in a car accident at intersections.
 It is always wise to remember that even if we are careful drivers, others may not be and we must not only be mindful of how we drive but anticipate mistakes or careless driving in other drivers.
 A few of the things we can do to reduce risk: